 |Code version (side-by-side only)||Corresponds to SDK version and should be in major.minor format (e.g., 3.2 not 3.0.1).
 The code version should be 3.0 or higher.|

 |REST API key (server-to-server only)||A Braze REST API key with

 This can be created within Braze Dashboard > Developer Console > REST API Key > Create New API Key.

 Choose your integration type

-If you plan on using Braze Remote Commands, note that they do not support all Braze methods (eg. Content Cards).
-In order to use a Braze method that isn’t mapped through a corresponding remote command, you will have to invoke the method by adding native Braze code to their codebase.
+If you plan on using Braze remote commands, note that Tealium does not support all Braze methods (e.g., Content Cards).
+To use a Braze method that isn’t mapped through a corresponding remote command, you will have to invoke the method by adding native Braze code to your codebase.